Product Code: 160-0000003090

 Availability: Custom made in 10-15 biz days

-This piece is made of Furniture Grade MDF for our painted pieces and Oak veneer plywood for our stained pieces, and can be ordered in a Natural, Oak, Vermont Maple, or Walnut stain, or a White, Burgundy, or Black painted finish.
+This piece is made of Oak veneer plywood, and can be ordered in a Natural, Oak, Vermont Maple, or Walnut stain, or a White, Burgundy, or Black painted finish.
 You can also get your piece Unfinished.

 Our Corner Cat Stairs are a terrific contemporary option which allows cats to go from one wall to another.
 This wall-mounted stair fits right into a 90 degree corner and has steps that are roomy enough for your cats to jump and land, or even take a cat nap.
 The Corner Cat Stairs has two steps and comes with the top step facing either right or left, to insure it works with the other shelves, tunnels and stairs of our Wall Climbing System for Cats.